sanjaya2357/Ellipsonicassignment/README.md

-Welcome to Employeemanagement app here i used dummy database and i run that database in json server to get Endapi to render Home,Employeelist,Addemplyee,DeleteEmployee components
+Welcome to ❤ Employeemanagement app here i used dummy database and i run that database in json server to get Endapi to render Home, Employeelist, Addemplyee, DeleteEmployee components